 A very weathered mass of 4.5 kg was found by Harvey Nininger in Hamilton County, Kansas.
 Coolidge was originally classified as a metamorphosed member of the reduced subtype of the CV3 group due to certain similarities: 1) an abundance of FeNi-metal and troilite; 2) chondrules and refractory objects that are depleted in Na and K; and 3) a matrix composed of olivine (Noguchi, 1994).
 Nevertheless, significant differences exist between these chondrites; in contrast to the reduced CV3 chondrites, Coolidge matrix is depleted in Na, chondrule compositions are different, and thermal metamorphism was greater (temperatures to ~900°C for a short duration).

 Thermoluminescence (TL) sensitivity analysis was applied to Coolidge, and it was resolved as a petrologic type 4.
-Kallemeyn and Rubin (1995) found features in Loongana 001 which suggested a genetic relationship exists (i.e., same parent body) with Coolidge.
-For example, they both have comparable matrix abundances, comparable petrographic types, similar chondrule sizes, similar olivine Fa abundances, high refractory lithophile and refractory siderophile abundances, low abundances of all volatile element groups, and similarities in their opaque assemblages.
+Kallemeyn and Rubin (1995) found features in the C4-ungrouped Loongana 001 which suggested to them that a genetic relationship exists (i.e., same parent body) with Coolidge.
+For example, both meteorites have comparable low matrix abundances, comparable petrographic types, similar chondrule sizes, similar olivine Fa abundances, high refractory lithophile and refractory siderophile abundances, low abundances of all volatile element groups, and similarities in their opaque assemblages.
 After further in-depth analyses of Coolidge and Loongana 001 as well as Los Vientos 051 (C3.9), NWA 033 (C3.9), and NWA 13400 (C3.9), Metzler et al. (2021) assigned these five meteorites to a new CL group which derives its name from Loongana 001.